 It will particularly delight sailing enthusiasts, who will be able to discover the history of the Venetian navy, as well as a collection ship models of all kinds.

-The entrance ticket to the Museo Storico Navale also includes access to the Ship Pavilion where visitors can admire authentic Venetian boats.
+The entrance ticket to the Museo Storico Navale also includes access to the Ship Pavilion where you can admire authentic Venetian boats.